 Phoebe Lickwar is a landscape architect working at the intersection of the garden and the farm to investigate the powerful thread between the vegetal world and human well-being.
 Her current research and design practice focus on the potential of agroecology to mitigate climate change.
 She is co-author of the book Farmscape: The Design of Productive Landscapes and recipient of the 2022 Garden Club of America Rome Prize at the American Academy in Rome.

-Phoebe Lickwar is an Associate Professor and the Landscape Architecture Graduate Adviser.
-She is founding Principal of FORGE Landscape Architecture, an award winning critical practice dedicated to catalyzing positive sociocultural and ecological change through exhibition and built work in the public realm.
-Professor Lickwar is a registered landscape architect with over 15 years of experience in the design and construction of culturally significant gardens and civic landscapes, including the National World War I Memorial at Pershing Park in Washington D.C., the Newport Beach Civic Center Park, the Glenstone Museum, and the National September 11 Memorial in New York.
+Professor Lickwar is founding Principal of FORGE Landscape Architecture and Associate Professor of Landscape Architecture at UTSOA.
+She is a registered landscape architect with over 15 years of experience in the design and construction of culturally significant gardens and civic landscapes, including the National World War I Memorial at Pershing Park in Washington D.C., the Newport Beach Civic Center Park, the Glenstone Museum, and the National September 11 Memorial in New York.
 Prior to establishing FORGE, she practiced with PWP Landscape Architecture in Berkeley, California.

 Professor Lickwar teaches core and advanced studios, Living Systems Design II, and visual communication electives.
 Recent electives offered at UTSOA include Photography and the Urban Landscape and Drawing Entanglements.
 These courses explore how photography has been used historically as a tool for visual thinking about time and place, offering emerging designers the opportunity to develop their own visual practices informed by contemporary and 19th century precedents.